inspire-1a03/pip-2021-nilayyousefi/tableau.md

 #### Summary
 <!-- Write a 2-sentence summary of the trends shown in the figure embedded above-->

+In regards to travel to parks in Ontario, again we can see a decline during the first lockdown and high cases in May of 2020.
+Over time, this trend is increasing due to hotter weather and people's needs to leave their home.
+During the fall and winter months, we can begin to see a decline and shoudl expect another rise for summer of 2021.

 ## 4. Reflection
 > What are your initial thoughts about using Tableau vs. Google Sheets?
 What might be the advantages of each?